urakubo/UNI-EM/README.md

 7. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the sample EM/segmentation dojo folder.
 The proofreading software Dojo will be launched.

-8. Update the dirver of NVIDIA GPU if you see the following error.
+* Update the dirver of NVIDIA GPU if you see the following error.
 	- tensorflow.python.framework.errors_impl.InternalError: cudaGetDevice() failed.
 Status: CUDA driver version is insufficient for CUDA runtime version
 	- https://www.nvidia.com/Download/index.aspx

+* Caution: The model in TF1 is not consistent with that in TF2.
+The model in TF1 cannot be used for the training or inference in TF2.

-9. In the process of traning, HU sees the following warning, and has not found out how to suppress it.
+* In the process of traning, HU sees the following warning, and has not found out how to suppress it.
 I ask someone for help.
 	- WARNING:tensorflow:It seems that global step (tf.train.get_global_step) has not been increased.
 Current value (could be stable): 0 vs previous value: 0.
 You could increase the global step by passing tf.train.get_global_step() to Optimizer.apply_gradients or Optimizer.minimize.

 ## Authors